Return on Assets Ratio

 Not only will this process allow you to judge how efficient a company’s management team is at generating earnings, it can also indicate just how capable the company is of funding its own growth and expansion.

-Considering the fact that the entire purpose behind a firm’s assets is to produce revenue, the return on assets ratio should play a critical role in your evaluation of any potential investment.
+Considering the fact that the entire purpose behind a firm’s assets is to produce revenue, the return on total assets ratio should play a critical role in your evaluation of any potential investment.

 So what is the return on asset formula?
 You can easily calculate a company’s ROA by using the following equation:

-ROA Ratio = Net Income / Total Assets
+Return on Total Asset Ratio = Net Income / Total Assets

 A company’s net, after-tax income can usually be found on its income statement for a given period, while its total assets amount is reported on its balance sheet.